New Deal: Works of art and music

 The FSA photography project is most responsible for creating the image of the Depression in the U.S. Many of the images appeared in popular magazines.
 The photographers were under instruction from Washington as to what overall impression the New Deal wanted to give out.
 Director Roy Stryker's agenda focused on his faith in social engineering, the poor conditions among cotton tenant farmers and the very poor conditions among migrant farm workers—above all he was committed to social reform through New Deal intervention in people's lives.
 Stryker demanded photographs that "related people to the land and vice versa" because these photographs reinforced the RA's position that poverty could be controlled by "changing land practices".
 Though Stryker did not dictate to his photographers how they should compose the shots, he did send them lists of desirable themes, such as "church", "court day", "barns".

 Films of the late New Deal era such as Citizen Kane (1941) ridiculed so-called "great men" while the heroism of the common man appeared in numerous movies, such as The Grapes of Wrath (1940).
 Thus in Frank Capra's famous films, including Mr. Smith Goes to Washington (1939), Meet John Doe (1941) and It's a Wonderful Life (1946), the common people come together to battle and overcome villains who are corrupt politicians controlled by very rich, greedy capitalists.

 By contrast, there was also a smaller but influential stream of anti–New Deal art.
 Gutzon Borglum's sculptures on Mount Rushmore emphasized great men in history (his designs had the approval of Calvin Coolidge).
 Gertrude Stein and Ernest Hemingway disliked the New Deal and celebrated the autonomy of perfected written work as opposed to the New Deal idea of writing as performative labor.
 The Southern Agrarians celebrated premodern regionalism and opposed the TVA as a modernizing, disruptive force.
 Cass Gilbert, a conservative who believed architecture should reflect historic traditions and the established social order, designed the new Supreme Court building (1935).
 Its classical lines and small size contrasted sharply with the gargantuan modernistic federal buildings going up in the Washington Mall that he detested.
 Hollywood managed to synthesize liberal and conservative streams as in Busby Berkeley's Gold Digger musicals, where the storylines exalt individual autonomy while the spectacular musical numbers show abstract populations of interchangeable dancers securely contained within patterns beyond their control.

 New Deal programs

 The New Deal had many programs and new agencies, most of which were universally known by their initials.
-Most were abolished during World War II while others remain in operation today or formed into different programs.
+Most were abolished during World War II while others remain in operation or formed into different programs.
 They included the following: